Expression of Interest form

 Click here to download the Participant Information Sheet for more information.

-Taking part in this trial will be for a maximum of 18 months and you would attend at least 6 clinic visits.
-Each research appointment will last between 1 hour – 90 minutes and will take place at your nearest or most convenient clinic.
 Research visits are face to face appointments, but you will also sometimes need to communicate with the research team remotely.
 This contact can be done using any method of contact you prefer.
 This can include telephone, video calls (with captions) email, text message, or anything else you find works best for you.
 We will try to schedule the research visits at the same time as any hospital visits that are part of standard care to try to reduce the number of visits you will have.

 If you are interested in taking part in the trial, you need to complete an expression of interest form allowing us to perform some initial checks to see if you may be eligible for the trial.
 You will be contacted by a researcher to discuss the trial further.
 Following this, you may be invited to a face-to-face appointment, where we will tell you all about the trial and answer any questions you have.